Credit Agency Dispute Letter

 For Experian, download the Experian Dispute Form and fill in all required information.
 Send the completed form by mail to Experian, P.O.
 Box 4500, Allen, TX 75013.
 You may also call the phone number found on your credit report or call (888) 397-3742.

-For TransUnion, download the TransUnion Dispute Form and fill in all required information.
 Send the completed form by mail to TransUnion Consumer Solutions, P.O.
 Box 2000, Chester, PA 19016-2000.
 You may also call the phone number found on your credit report or call (800) 916-8800 Monday-Friday, 8.00am to 11.00pm ET or Saturday and Sunday 8.00am to 5.00pm ET.

 Duration of the Credit Report Inaccuracies Dispute

 The filing of a credit report dispute is merely the start of the process.
-The duration includes three phases: (1) receipt of the dispute letter and its supporting documents; (2) investigation of the dispute; and (3) resolution of the credit report dispute.
+The duration includes three phases: (1) receipt of the credit agency dispute letter and its supporting documents; (2) investigation of the dispute; and (3) resolution of the credit report dispute.

-First, upon receipt of your dispute letter and its supporting documents, the credit bureau commences its investigation.
+First, upon receipt of your credit agency dispute letter and its supporting documents, the credit bureau commences its investigation.
 It will notify you of its receipt of your correspondence and the expected duration it will take to resolve the dispute.

 Second, the investigation generally takes 30 days; however, when it requires more information and documents from you, it may take longer with its investigation but it does not go beyond 45 days or about six weeks depending on the nature of the inaccuracies you presented.